Undergraduate Learning Goals and Degree Requirements

 Transfer credit limits are detailed with other transfer information in the Academic Regulations section of the catalog.

-Residency.
 Sixty-four of the 128 credits must be taken while at Mount Holyoke during the sophomore, junior, and senior years.
-During those years, students must be registered at Mount Holyoke for a minimum of four semesters.
-Courses taken through the Five-College Interchange during Fall and Spring semesters while at Mount Holyoke count towards the residency requirement.
+Also during those years, students must be registered at Mount Holyoke for a minimum of four semesters.
+No programs abroad or away from Mount Holyoke count toward the Residency requirement, including Mount Holyoke's own study abroad programs or exchange programs.
+Courses taken through the Five College Interchange during Fall and Spring semesters while at Mount Holyoke do count towards the residency requirement.

-Outside the major.
-At least 68 credits of the 128 required for the degree must be in courses outside the student’s major field of study unless she elects and completes a second major, a Special (interdisciplinary individually-designed) major, or a designated interdisciplinary major.
+At least 68 credits of the 128 required for the degree must be in courses outside the student’s major field of study unless the student elects and completes a second major, a Special (interdisciplinary individually-designed) major, or a designated interdisciplinary major.

 A First-Year Seminar

 All entering first-year students must complete a First-Year Seminar in their first semester at Mount Holyoke.
-Transfer students and Frances Perkins Scholars who enter with sophomore or junior standing are exempt from this requirement, although encouraged to take a First-Year Seminar particularly when one is offered at the 200-level in their entering semester.
+Transfer students and Frances Perkins Scholars who enter with sophomore or junior standing are exempt from this requirement, although they may elect to take a First-Year Seminar particularly when one is offered at the 200-level in their entering semester.

 First-year seminars do not meet other graduation requirements and must be approved courses at Mount Holyoke.
 They are all offered under the FYSEM subject designation.